harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ec2-stop-by-id.md

 ### WARNING

-If the target EC2 instance is a part of a self-managed nodegroup then make sure to drain the target node if any application is running on it and also ensure to cordon the target node before running the experiment so that the experiment pods do not schedule on it.
+If the target EC2 instance is a part of a self-managed nodegroup then make sure to drain the target node if any application is running on it and also ensure to cordon the target node before running the fault so that the fault pods do not schedule on it.
 :::

 ## Default Validations